kalburge/stock-predict/README.md

 # gold-lab

-All materials related to my summer research internship at Gold Lab, Perelman School of Medicine Department of Neuroscience.
+All materials related to my summer research internship at Gold Lab, University of Pennsylvania Perelman School of Medicine Department of Neuroscience.